tampubolon/flexidev-devops/README.md

 git push origin feature/my-feature
 ```

-### ✅ Deploy to test environment
+### Deploy to test environment
-GitHub Actions workflows `deploy-test-env.yaml` and `scan-codeql.yaml` will run automatically when a new pull request (PR) is created or new changes are pushed to any `feature/*` branch.
+GitHub Actions workflows `deploy-test-env.yaml` and `scan-codeql.yaml` will run automatically when a new pull request (PR) is created or new changes are pushed to any `feature/*` branch. <br>
+Azure App Service staging: https://testing-flexidev-a5b7bthsd8c7ekgf.australiacentral-01.azurewebsites.net/login

 #### ✅ Requirements to Merge into `main`